MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 On top of these environmental controls, the workload team should consider:

-- Doing more architecture modification to improve service level SLAs
+- Doing more architecture modification to improve service level SLAs.
-- Setting up redundant workload-specific architecture
+- Setting up redundant workload-specific architecture.
-- Establishing processes for monitoring and notification beyond what the cloud operations teams provide
+- Establishing processes for monitoring and notification beyond what the cloud operations teams provide.

 ### Hybrid ExpressRoute connectivity